yanlynnnnn/tp/docs/DeveloperGuide.md

 * `list` - Shows all items in the list
 * `find` - Searches for item(s) in the list
 * `clear` - Removes all the items in the list
-* `breakdown` - Categorizes and gives an overview of the items in the list

 #### 4.2.1 Rationale